JulWebana/How-to-get-tweets-in-real-time/README.md

-# How-to-get-tweets-in-real-time
+# How-to-get-tweets-in-real-time with Python
-Getting tweets with TWEEPY, and exporting data to CSV.
+Getting tweets with TWEEPY, and exporting data to CSV